ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Verifier to activate the listed tags.
 Verifier policy determines whether CoBOMs are required.

 When CoBOMs are required, each tag MUST be activated by a CoBOM before being processed.
-All the tags listed in the CoBOM MUST be activated in the same transaction, i.e., either all or none.
+All the tags listed in the CoBOM MUST be activated atomically.
+If any tag activated by a CoBOM is not available to the Verifier, the entire CoBOM is rejected.

 The number of CoBOMs required in a given supply chain ecosystem is dependent on Verifier Owner's Appraisal Policy for Evidence.
 Corresponding policies are often driven by the complexity and nature of the use case.